Date came into force or revised

 - Written consent from Government is required to use words that could imply a connection between a school and government, e.g., school names that incorporate terms such as “government,” or “British Columbia”.

-- Be aware that late or partially completed submissions at any stage in the process will result in the denial of an application unless the applicant has previously notified the Ministry of extenuating circumstances.
-Any exceptions to the deadlines presented in this policy are at the discretion of the Inspector of Independent Schools
+- Be aware that late or partially completed submissions at any stage in the process will result in the denial of an application unless the applicant has previously received approval from the ministry due to extenuating circumstances.
+Any exceptions to the deadlines presented in this policy are at the discretion of the Inspector of Independent Schools.

 - Any request for an extension must be made prior to the submission deadline for that step.

-- Only complete submissions will be reviewed.
+- Only complete submissions will be reviewed by ministry staff.
 Submissions will be reviewed in the order they are received, and interviews will be offered to applicants in the order of processing.

 - Progression through the application process requires successful completion of the requirements at each step.
 Interim Certification (Step 5), for example, will not be issued without the successful completion of Steps 1 – 4.